 Are you a fruit lover or like to try new fruits when you travel?
 I love fruits, and I was more than happy to taste some tropical fruits for the first time during my six days solo trip to Bali.
 I was surprised to see many varieties of Balinese fruits from some local markets to street vendors.
 And the best part is most of them sell chemical-free fruits.
-Many seasonal fruits are too nutritious and delicious; price is also reasonable.
+Many seasonal fruits are too nutritious and delicious; the price is also reasonable.
 Here the listed top 12 must-try fruits in Bali to keep you fit and fresh even on the road.

 Balinese Fruits Stall – On The Way To Tirta Gangga in Karangasem

 The best way to enjoy your summer trip is to drink a lot of fresh water, Coconut Water (my fave) and fruits.
 This is what I mostly follow to keep myself fit and fresh.
-I love trying local delicacies, avoid junk food and enjoy healthy breakfast with varieties of local fruits.
+I love trying local delicacies, avoid junk food and enjoy eating healthy specially healthy breakfast with varieties of local fruits.
 When you’re in Bali, a tropical island and paradise of many delicious fruits, how can you avoid trying some of them?
 There are many health benefits also to consume at least one fruit daily.
 However, read more to taste.

 I know I’m giving a bit more love to Balinese Mandarin fruit which is also known as Mandarin Orange.
 The reason is I found them all organic in Kintamani Village.
 There are many Mandarin trees here, the central hub of this fruit.
 Locals pick from their trees and sell on the roadside shop.
 They don’t store a long time and send to other places in Bali from Kintamani.
 So, if you’re exploring East Bali and Mount Batur, you can give a try to buy and taste some fresh Mandarin.